Repairs & Maintenance

 You will be sent a letter by Pinnacle requesting access for these inspections – please make sure that you respond to these quickly to arrange an appointment.

-These appointments are vital for your safety and those of your neighbours – as such, your soldier should be able to take time off work to attend these appointments; please clear this with your chain of command first!
+These appointments are vital for your safety and those of your neighbours – as such, the serving person should be able to take time off work to attend these appointments; please clear this with your chain of command first!

 There is now a rigid process in place in order to make sure that these inspections get done – the end result could be that your local contractor/DIO will legally force entry (after engagement with your chain of command) to carry out the inspections if you continually refuse to allow entry or do not arrange/keep appointments and you will be responsible for the cost of repairing the locks etc.